semantictype/data/README.md

 * features-nearest-documents-test.txt - The nearest-documents feature vectors of the events in events-test.txt.

 ###Questions
 This paper is under a double-blind reviewing process.
-Our contact information will be added after acceptation of the paper.
+Our contact information will be added after the paper is accepted.